ripienaar/free-for-dev/README.md

    * [zenkit.com](https://zenkit.com) — Project management and collaboration tool.
 Free for up to 5 members, 5 GB attachments.
    * [Zube](https://zube.io) — Project management with free plan for 4 Projects & 4 users.
 GitHub integration available.
    * [Toggl](https://toggl.com/) — Provides 2 free productivity tools.
 [Toggl Track](https://toggl.com/track/) for time management and tracking app with a free plan provides seamless time tracking and reporting designed for freelancers in mind.
 It has unlimited tracking records, projects, clients, tags, reporting and more.
 And [Toggl Plan](https://toggl.com/plan/) for task planning that comes with a free plan for solo developers with unlimited tasks, milestones and timelines.
+   * [Bordio](https://bordio.com/) - Daily task planner & Kanban Calendar.
+Bordio allows to plan your week in advance and track the progress during the workday.
+On the main board you can see all your tasks and events together.
+Also it has a waiting list for someday tasks.
+Free for private use.

 **[⬆ back to top](#table-of-contents)**